PBAP123/migrator/README.md

   - Analyzes /etc/fstab during backup and identifies portable entries
   - Only backs up entries for network shares, special filesystems and non-hardware-specific mounts
   - Ensures hardware-dependent entries aren't transferred between systems
+- **Interactive Restore Process**: When restoring without specific options, prompts you about which parts to restore:
+  - Guided experience that walks through each category (packages, configs, repositories, fstab)
+  - Gives you control over exactly what parts of the backup to restore
+  - Provides information about what's available in the backup for each category
 - **Dry Run Mode**: Preview all changes before execution:
   - See exactly what packages will be installed
   - Review configuration files that will be modified